A Retrieve-and-Read Framework for Knowledge Graph Link Prediction

-\textbf{Informed Search-based Retrieval Strategies.} We use \textbf{MINERVA} \citep{das2018go} as a baseline for informed search based retrieval strategy.
-MINERVA formulates KG link prediction as generation of multi-hop paths from the source entity to the target entity.
-The environment is represented as a Markov Decision Process on the KG, where the reinforcement learning agent gets a positive reward on reaching the target entity.
+We use \textbf{MINERVA} \citep{das2018go} as our informed search-based retrieval strategy.
+It formulates KG link prediction as the generation of multi-hop paths from the source entity to the target entity.
+The environment is represented as a Markov Decision Process (MDP) on the KG, where the reinforcement learning agent gets a positive reward on reaching the target.
 The set of paths generated by MINERVA provides an interpretable provenance for KG link prediction.
 The retriever model utilizes the union of these paths decoded using beam search as the subgraph output.

-Among these approaches, breadth-first search and one-hop neigh. make use of uninformed search, i.e., they only enrich the query using surrounding context without explicitly going towards the target.
-On the other hand, the subgraph obtained using MINERVA aims to provide context which encloses information towards reaching the target entity.
+Among these approaches, breadth-first search and one-hop neighborhood use uninformed search, \ie, they only enrich the query using surrounding context without explicitly going toward the target entity.
+On the other hand, the subgraph obtained using the MINERVA retriever aims to provide context which encloses information towards reaching the target entity.